redox-os/book/src/troubleshooting.md

 ### Cookbook

 Each recipe is built according to the `recipe.toml` file.
 The recipe binaries or library objects are placed in the `target` directory, in a subdirectory named based on the CPU architecture.
-These tasks are done by various Redox-specific shell scripts and commands, including `repo.sh`, `cook.sh` and `Cargo`.
-These commands make assumptions about `$PATH` and `$PWD`, so they might not work if you are using them outside the build process.

 If you have a problem with a recipe you are building, try the `make c.recipe-name` command.
 A common problem when building on unsupported systems is that certain recipes will fail to build due to missing dependencies.
 Try using the [Podman Build](./podman-build.md) or manually installing the recipe dependencies.